MuKnSys/state-channels/README.txt

 Or alternatively:
 ./build gerbil

-To build it for Gerbil Scheme [this latter one is broken at the moment].
+To build it for Gerbil Scheme.

 Then, you can run the tests: